Kupang East Nusa Tenggara, Indonesia Travel Guide

 A must-visit for authentic flavors.

-A popular evening food market near the coast, bustling with a range of food vendors.
+A popular evening food market in a coastal location, bustling with a range of food vendors.

 Great for an evening food exploration.